SLNS Vijayabahu

 SLNS Vijayabahu (P627) (විජයබාහු) is an advanced offshore patrol vessel of the Sri Lanka Navy.
-The ship is named after King Vijayabahu I, the warrior king of the medieval Sri Lanka, who founded the Kingdom of Polonnaruwa.
+The ship is named after King Vijayabahu I, founder of the medieval Sinhala kingdom of Polonnaruwa.

 Formerly called USCGC Douglas Munro (WHEC-724) and USCGC Munro (WHEC-724), a high-endurance cutter of the United States Coast Guard, she was then named for Signalman First Class Douglas A. Munro (1919–1942), the only coast guardsman to be awarded the Medal of Honor.

 Munro was commissioned on September 27, 1971, at Avondale Shipyard in New Orleans, Louisiana.
 The 10th of 12 378 ft cutters, she was the first to be named after a Coast Guard hero.
 The previously commissioned 378-footers had been named for former secretaries of the treasury, a tradition that began in 1830, when a cutter was named for Alexander Hamilton.
 Secretary of Transportation John A. Volpe and Douglas Munro's mother, Edith, were on hand to commission Munro.
 The ship's original complement included 17 officers and 143 enlisted men.

 Douglas Munro was placed into in-commission special status on March 31, 2021, beginning the process of decommissioning the final Hamilton-class cutter.
 Douglas Munro was decommissioned on April 24, 2021, and was transferred to the Sri Lanka Navy on October 26, 2021, under pennant number P 627.
 She was commissioned by President Ranil Wickramasinghe on 20 November 2022 as SLNS Vijayabahu, becoming the second Hamilton-class cutter in Sri Lanka Navy.